rokmohar/medusa-plugin-meilisearch/README.md

 ## docker-compose

-You can add the followint configuration for Meilisearch to your `docker-compose.yml`:
+You can add the following configuration for Meilisearch to your `docker-compose.yml`:

 ```yml
 services: